schadenfred/proscrypt-koans/README.md

 ## koan 1.13:

-If you try to shut down your real life machine while the Docker virtual machine is running containers, your machine may stop and get all hot and melty like a Snickers bar on a hot summer day in Los Angeles.
-Shut our containers down using Compose:
+If you try to shut down your real life machine while the Docker virtual machine is running containers, your real life machine may stop and get all hot and melty like a Snickers bar on a hot summer day in Los Angeles.
+Practice shutting down your containers using Docker Compose:

 `$ docker-compose stop`